icholy/blog/content/post/git-programmatic-staging.md

 In the past year, I’ve been using a lot of tools to automatically rewrite/refactor code.
 These include  [semgrep](https://semgrep.dev/), [ast-grep](https://ast-grep.github.io/), LLMs, and one-off scripts.
 After running these tools on a large code-base, you usually end up with lots of additional unintended changes.
 These range from formatting/whitespace to unrequested modifications by LLMs.

-The “cleanup” step is a very manual and tedious process.
+The subsequent "cleanup" step is a very manual and tedious process.
 I’m essentially running `git add -p` and staging hunks one at a time.
 At times it feels like this step offsets the productivity gain from the rewrite tool itself.

 After doing this several times, I realized that most of the hunks I was staging included some common text.
 If I could automatically stage hunks containing a search term, I could automate a lot of this work!
 Git does not natively support this, but it can be easily accomplished using the [expect](https://linux.die.net/man/1/expect) tool: